untruenorth/untruenorth.github.io/_posts/2022-11-20-HP-Gen8-Microserver-TrueNAS-SCALE.md

 The _innernet_ claims that it will happily boot off the first drive in the HDD bays though, so all good, right?

-Wrong: if you're using something like TrueNAS, it'll (reasonably) want that drive all to itself, so you lose that slot to hosting the OS.
+Wrong: if you're using something like TrueNAS, it'll (reasonably) want that drive all to itself, so you lose that SATA slot to hosting the OS.
 Further consider that the first drive bay is one of only two 6Gbps ports, and... also no.

 The innernet _also_ claims that the route forward is to
 1. Install TrueNAS SCALE to the place you really want it running from - in my case, the SATA SSD on the optical drive SATA port